hmrc/income-tax-mtd-changelog/README.md

 `Retrieve a Self Assessment Tax Calculation` now supports `totalTaxableTransitionProfit` and `transitionProfitDetail` within the new `transitionProfit` object.

 #### business-details-api v1
 All endpoints now support `STATEFUL` gov-test-scenario.
-### 1 May 2024

-The following change is now available in Sandbox:

-#### property-business-api v4

-Endpoints will no longer return HATEOAS links.

 ### 17 April 2024